ErpNetDocs/webclient/introduction/social/meet.md

 - **Automatic file management**<br>
   Recordings are saved in the corresponding Files section, with system-generated names based on date and time.

+## Getting Started

+This guide shows how to start and join a meeting from the **Groups** section.

+### Start a meeting from a Group

+_You are the initiating group member and meeting participant_

+1. From within the Group, navigate to tab **Meet** and click on it.
+   An informative page opens.
+2. Click on the button "Start Meeting"
+   A lobby page opens.
+It contains all group members.
+3. Select the participating members - the host member - you - is preselected and cannot be unchecked.
+4. Click "Start"
+   The video conferencing page opens and the meeting starts immediately.

+> 💡 A system message is automatically posted in the group chat to notify members that the meeting has started.

+### Join a meeting from a Group

+_You are simply a meeting participant_

+1. Open the **Groups** section.
+2. Select the group where the meeting is active.
+3. In the chat, locate the system message indicating that a meeting has started.
+4. Click **Join meeting**.
+5. The video conferencing page opens and you join the ongoing meeting.